 The Remuneration Committee has reviewed the Code, specifically Section D that addresses the level, make up and procedural aspects of remuneration.
 The Remuneration Committee considers that it complies with all the provisions and practices identified.

-The members of the Nomination Committee are Nigel Moore as Chairman and Lord Oxford.
-The Committee meets at least once a year and more frequently if required and is responsible for reviewing and recommending to the Board suitable candidates for appointment as Directors of the Company.
+The Nomination Committee meets as it determines is appropriate and generally meets once a year and more frequently if required.
+The Committee is responsible for reviewing and recommending to the Board suitable candidates for appointment as Directors of the Company.

-The Committee regularly reviews the structure, size and composition (including the skills, knowledge and experience) required on the Board.
-There is a formal, rigorous and transparent procedure, which is based on merit and against objective criteria, for the appointment of new directors to the Board.
+The Committee reviews the structure, size and composition (including the skills, knowledge and experience) required on the Board and considers succession planning.
+For the appointment of new directors to the Board there is a formal, rigorous and transparent procedure, which is based on merit and against objective criteria.
 Proposals for new Board members are submitted to the full Board for approval.

 In making appointments to the Board, the Nomination Committee considers the skills, experience and knowledge of the existing Directors and assesses which of the potential candidates would most benefit the Board with due regard to the benefits of diversity, including gender diversity.
 It considers the potential candidate’s knowledge and experience of eastern and central European markets, the oil and gas industry in that region, capital markets and the regulatory environment, and in the case of Non-Executive Director appointments, they have sufficient time to devote to the role.